 High gate impedance additionally allows the 10 M resistor to be extremely big, even as big as 50 M, which means that the time delay of this MOSFET timer circuit can be increased to very long intervals.

 A delay ON timer refers to a timer circuit that delays its output switch ON once triggered with an input signal.
-The following circuit depicts a simple delay ON circuit project.
+The circuit above depicts a simple delay ON circuit project.

 When power is switch ON, the relay does not operate immediately.
 The relay switches ON after some delay as determined by the values of R2 and C2.